 Violent and unexpected acts of terrorism and criminal mass violence may leave victims with serious physical and emotional wounds.
 Nothing in life prepares people for the horror of an act of terrorism or mass violence that robs them of their sense of security and in some instances a loved one.
 Victims of violent crime experience a range of needs—physical, financial, emotional, and legal.
 Victims are entitled by law in the United States to certain types of information and support services.
 While victims of terrorism have much in common with other violent crime victims and with disaster victims, they appear to experience higher levels of distress, in part due to the magnitude and scope of such traumatic events.
 Terrorism and mass violence may involve murders that are committed by more than one person, multiple victims, and a greater degree of violence than other criminal acts.
 In addition, the methods of targeting victims can contribute to the trauma and anxiety victims feel.
 Terrorist acts can be either random or specific.
 In the case of the Oklahoma City bombing, Federal Government employees were the targets.
 In the case of the school shooting in Littleton, Colorado at Columbine High School, students were the targets, resulting in 15 fatalities (including the gunmen) and numerous injuries.
 Terrorism and mass violence may place people at risk for significant physical and long-term psychological injuries.
 Like other victims of violent crime, victims of terrorism and mass violence need help in dealing with the crisis created by the event, in stabilizing their lives, and in understanding and participating in the criminal justice process—whether there is an arrest and trial soon after the criminal act or an arrest and trial are delayed for years.

 International terrorist attacks can involve victims and survivors from many different countries and different states within the United States, and in foreign countries.
 The local government infrastructure and resources of non-government organizations vary considerably in foreign countries.
 Thus, the ability to respond to a terrorist or mass violence incident and to provide crisis intervention and services to victims abroad also varies.
 In addition, care givers are sometimes unable to intervene effectively due to language, legal, or cultural barriers.
 The efforts, services, or benefits of several federal agencies and programs, as well as state victim assistance programs and non-government organizations may be involved and must be coordinated.
 Further, victims abroad may need services or incur expenses that are not traditionally provided by states or the Federal Government.
-OVC works with federal, state, and local agencies as well as international organizations to establish comprehensive, appropriate, and consistent services for these victims when terrorism and mass violence occur outside of the United States.
+OVC works with federal, state, and local agencies as well Start Printed Page 4826as international organizations to establish comprehensive, appropriate, and consistent services for these victims when terrorism and mass violence occur outside of the United States.

 C. Support for Pre-Crisis Planning